aleinei/easyserver/README.md

 3-  on the main screen show Version No

-4-  When client connects show it IP and its Phone Number
+4-  When client connects show it IP and its physical Phone Number